moosepod/moosezmachine/README.md

 This project is a reference implementation -- no effort has been put into optimizations.

 Currently it only handles zcode versions 1 through 3.

+For simplicity, the unicode mappings map to textual equivalents (per 3.8.5.4.1)

 ## Architecture